SUSE-South-EMEA/rancher-poc/README.md

  > The server you will use to execute the scripts

 - 3 rancher management servers
- > These 3 machines will for a 3 nodes RKE cluster which will hold the Rancher Management UI
+ > These 3 machines will be used for a 3 nodes RKE2 cluster which will hold the Rancher Management UI
- > The 3 nodes will have: ETCD role, Controlplane role and Worker role
+ > The 3 nodes will have: ETCD, Controlplane and Worker roles

 The servers are deployed using classic standards
  > Fixed network settings